What Is Role Based Access Control (RBAC) and Why It’s the Backbone of Secure Access Management?

 Start by identifying roles in your organization based on actual responsibilities, not just job titles.
 For instance, a marketing team member may need access to campaign tools and analytics, while a support agent needs visibility into tickets and customer data.
 Group individuals with similar tasks into well-defined roles.
 Keeping these roles clear and consistent makes access management easier to implement and even simpler to monitor over time.

-Once roles are clearly defined, the next step is to determine exactly what each role should have access to, no more, no less.
+Once roles are established, determine the specific permissions required for each role.
+Permissions should align strictly with job responsibilities and follow the principle of least privilege.
 For example, a finance manager might need access to payroll and invoicing tools but have no reason to access the codebase.
 By keeping permissions tightly aligned with job responsibilities, you reduce unnecessary access and strengthen overall system security.

 How Our IGA Platform Powers RBAC?